satyappp/sort-visualiser/README.md

-# se04project-std6-team-se
+# SORT VISUALISER
-se04project-std6-team-se created by GitHub Classroom
+Project created for GitHub Classroom

 USAGE INSTRUCTIONS:
 - Download the .zip file and extract into a folder.